andrasq/node-qibl/README.md

     qibl.parseMs('2m');
     // => 120000

-### qids = new QuickId( uniqueSystemId )

-Very very fast globally unique id generator, similar in structure to MongoDB ids, composed of a time, a system identifier that uniquely distinguishes id sources, and a sequence number.
-Uniqueness is ensured by the system id, which must be unique for each id source.
-The default system id is the empty string `''`.

-#### qids.getId( )

-Return a globally unique id composed of a 9-char monotonic time value, the system-wide unique origin identifier provided to `QuickId`, and a 4-char sequence number.
-The time and sequence are base-32 encoded.
-The time values are not realtime accurate, but are usually close.
-The ids are in ascending sort order and are guaranteed to be unique for each system id.  `getId` is very very fast, it can generate tens of millions of unique ids per second.

-    new QuickId('-sys2-').getId();
-    // => "1fkbndu7p-sys2-0000"

-#### qids.parseId( id )

-Decompose an id returned by `getId` into its component timestamp, system id and sequence number.
-Only handles the standard 9-char timestamp / 4-char sequence id formats.

-    new QuickId().parseId('1fkbndu7p-sys2-0008');
-    // => { time: 1636776212729, sys: '-sys2-', seq: 8 }

-### makeGetId( uniqueSystemId )

-Return a function that will generate unique ids for the given system.
-This is a convenience wrapper around `QuickId`.

 ### config = getConfig( [options] )

 Read the environment-specific configs from the configs directory.
 Similar to `config` or `qconfig`,